lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/rifunzionalizzazione.md

 Instead, they function through **continuous refunctionalization**:
 they take what already exists and **reshape it**, redistributing its social, cultural, and symbolic functions across new technological environments.

-This perspective challenges the simplistic narratives of innovation and disruption, offering a more grounded understanding of how digital ecosystems integrate with — and transform — long-standing cultural practices.
+This perspective challenges simplistic narratives of innovation and disruption, offering a more grounded understanding of how digital ecosystems integrate with – and transform – long-standing cultural practices.

 ---

 ## Key publications

 These publications represent the main outputs and research directions developed within *Le dinamiche digitali della rifunzionalizzazione* (Università di Messina, 2021–2023).